 In order to provide consistency, uniformity, clarity and standardization for written documents in the School of Nursing, the publication manual of the American Psychological Association (APA) is the adopted style for all written documents.

-All students, in writing papers as part of course requirements, should use the APA format.
+When writing papers as part of course requirements, students should use the APA format.